kelvinperrie/birdcalltrainer/README.md

-The intent with this application is to help learn the difference between male kiwi, female kiwi, and ruru so that kiwi call counts can be done successfully.
+The intent with this application is to help learn the difference between the calls of male kiwi, female kiwi, and ruru so that kiwi call counts can be done effectively.

 It is deployed here: